valeum/GardenaBWP/README.md

 # GardenaBWP
+I started to reverse engineering the Gardena Battery Rain Water Tank Pump 2000/2 in 2022.
+Unfortunately, I found out that the microcontroller cannot be read out.
+Therefore, I have temporarily suspended the project.

 I have a garden and would like to water it automatically with rain.
 For this I bought a «Gardena Battery Rain Water Tank Pump 2000/2» and would like to control via an ESP microcontroller.

 **Gardena Battery Rain Water Tank Pump 2000/2 18V P4A** - Article No. 14602